Supreme Court of Georgia (country): Structure, elections and appointments

 The Supreme Court consists of at least 28 judges.
 The judges of the Court are elected for a lifetime term by a majority of the Parliament from the nominal list as submitted by the High Council of Justice.
 The Chairperson of the Supreme Court is also elected by the Parliament upon nomination by the High Council of Justice for a term of 10 years.
-A person who has already held the position can not be re-elected.
+A person who has already held the position cannot be re-elected.

 A judge enjoys immunity.
-Criminal proceedings against a judge, their arrest or detention, and searches of their place of residence, place of work, vehicle or person is permitted only with the consent of the High Council of Justice unless a judge is caught at the crime scene.
+Criminal proceedings against a judge, their arrest or detention, and searches of their place of residence, place of work, vehicle or person are permitted only with the consent of the High Council of Justice unless a judge is caught at the crime scene.
 Unless the High Council of Justice consents to the detention, the detained judge must be released immediately.

 The Supreme Court consists of several structural units: